Nay33m/Prosper_loan_data_viz/README.md

 [Udacity hosted dataset dataset](https://s3.amazonaws.com/udacity-hosted-downloads/ud651/prosperLoanData.csv)

 ### Summary
 In peer-to-peer lending, there are three main stakeholders: borrowers, lenders and the company itself.
+In my Tableau story I have done exploration on the relationship between these people, what affects borrowers Prosper Score and who defaults the most.

 ![screenshot](screenshots/number_of_listings.png)